Skrylar/ImpromptuModular/README.md

 ![IM](WriteSeq64.jpg)

 Four channel 64-step writable sequencer module.
 This sequencer is based on Write-Seq-32, both of which share many of the same functionalities.
 Write-Seq-64 has dual clock inputs (each controls a pair of channels) and allows each channel to have their separate step lengths and step positions.
+This sequencer is more versatile since each channel has its own step position and maximum number of steps.
+Sequences of different lengths can be created, with different starting points.

 Ideas: The first part of the famous [Piano Phase](https://en.wikipedia.org/wiki/Piano_Phase) piece by Steve Reich can be easily programmed into the sequencer by entering the twelve notes into channel 1 with a midi keyboard, copy-pasting channel 1 into channel 3, setting STEPS to 12 for each of those channels, and then driving each clock input with two LFOs that have ever so slightly different frequencies.
 Exercise left to the reader!